dylanaraps/pure-bash-bible/README.md

 written where applicable.
 Want to contribute?
 Have a read of the [CONTRIBUTING.md](https://github.com/dylanaraps/pure-bash-bible/blob/master/CONTRIBUTING.md).
-It outlines how the unit tests work and what's required when adding snippets to the bible.
+It outlines how the unit tests work and what is required when adding snippets to the bible.

 See something that is incorrectly described, buggy or outright